Andrea290799/TFM/Fusion_Genes/README.md

-This folder contains the script and results of this fusion transcripts events analysis.
+This folder contains the scripts and results of this fusion transcripts events analysis.

 SCRIPTS:
   STAR_Fusion.sh: main script used for the analysis.